Logistics Best Practice #1: Treat Logistics as an Essential Business Process

 Many SMBs find that their orders skyrocket around holidays and busy seasons, like Christmas or the onset of summer.
 The COVID-19 pandemic further highlighted the importance of flexibility in supply chains, as merchants and retailers struggled to keep up with rapidly evolving consumer behavior.
 For this reason many merchants are turning to on-demand fulfillment partners that offer flexible agreements that allow merchants to pay only for the resources they need when they need them.

 Take for example, CoolersByU, a provider of “ready-to-paint” coolers and kits.
 CoolerByU targets primarily college students involved in Greeklife communities, creating heavily seasonal demand cycles for their business.
-Given these challenges, CoolersByU prioritized a fulfillment provider that required no long-term contracts and no inventory minimums.
+Given these challenges, CoolersByU prioritized a fulfillment provider that could quickly scale up or down with them according to demand.
 By partnering with one of these on-demand fulfillment partners, CoolersByU reduced shipping expenses by 30% and eliminated 25 weekly hours of inhouse fulfillment responsibilities, all while adopting a solution that allows them to scale fulfillment up and down based on need.

 Logistics Best Practice #4: Understand Your Business Objectives Before Creating a Logistics Strategy